ViciousBadger/larion-world-generation/README.md

 as a pure vanilla data pack.)

-- Download **Version 1.0.4** of [More Density Functions](https://modrinth.com/mod/more-density-functions) and move it to your `.minecraft/mods/` folder - make sure to pick the one that matches the version of Minecraft you are using.
+- Download **Version 1.0.5** of [More Density Functions](https://modrinth.com/mod/more-density-functions) and move it to your `.minecraft/mods/` folder - make sure to pick the one that matches the version of Minecraft you are using.
 - Download `Larion-xxxx-mcxxxx.jar` and move it to your `.minecraft/mods/` folder.
     - Alternatively, you can download `Larion-xxxx-mcxxxx.zip` and add it directly to your world as a datapack, but More Density Functions is still required for it to work.
+Using the datapack .zip allows you to re-order Larion in relation to other datapacks.

-# Features
+# Features (Not yet updated for v2.0.0)

 ## Continents and islands